mirtcho/LoRa/raspberry/txdemo/README.md

 This repository will not be further maintained.
 Please find another repository if you want to deploy a single channel gateway.

-MMA - Raspberry pi wireint to SX1276/ Ebyte E19 868
+MMA - Raspberry pi wires to SX1276/ Ebyte E19 868
 ===================================================
+This module has dedicated pisn for RX and TX control.
+Active level is high.

 int ssPin = 6;
 int dio0 = 7;